top of page

 • Sibling Discount: $50 off for sibling enrollment, applied towards the same camp session per child.
 May be combined with other discounts!

-• Refer a Friend Program: $50 credit for past camp customers referring new customers, who receive $50 discount.
+• Refer a Friend Program: $50 credit for past camp customers referring new customers, who receive a $50 discount.
 Terms and conditions apply.
 Inquire at info@inspirebehavior.com to complete the refer a friend form.
 May be combined with other discounts!

 ~*~